frenchay-dysarthria-assessment-2-fda-2-scoring-interpretationFrenchay Dysarthria Assessment 2 (FDA 2): Scoring | Interpretation:

 Protocol for Frenchay Dysarthria Assessment 2 (FDA)

-To achieve high reliability, minimal training should be required.
-Special attention to the test procedure and scoring system is crucial to minimize training for speech pathologists.
-Lengthy or expensive training may indicate a design flaw in the test, undermining the reliability of administration and scoring.
+With high reliability, little training should be needed.
+Eliminate excessive training time for speech pathologists by paying attention to the test procedure and the scoring system.
+Long or costly training could signal a design flaw in the test, which impacts the reliability of administration and scoring.

 Equipments for Administer FDA-2